 The Chronicle of Philanthropy has to be your first stop for the latest news about the nonprofit world.
-The Chronicle has served up news, fresh ideas, commentary, and resources for more than two decades.
+The Chronicle has served up news, fresh ideas, commentary, and resources for decades.

-If you work for a nonprofit, it’s likely that your organization subscribes to the Chronicle.
+If you work for a nonprofit, your organization likely subscribes to the Chronicle.
 If not, they should.
 Subscriptions can be print (monthly) or electronic.

 Subscriptions are pricey, but if you subscribe to either version of the Chronicle, you have access to the website as well.

-The site is rich in resources, with archives, latest articles, job postings and a trove of special how-to content.
+The site is rich in resources, with archives, latest articles, job postings, and a trove of unique how-to content.
 The Chronicle also sponsors webinars (additional fees apply).

 Non-subscribers may browse some of the website content for free and sign up for their daily free email newsletter (sign up on the home page).

 It’s challenging to stay up with the nonprofit world without The Chronicle of Philanthropy.

-The NPQ is a good place to turn for the in-depth discussion of critical issues facing the nonprofit community.
+The NPQ is an excellent place to turn for an in-depth discussion of critical issues facing the nonprofit community.
 Very research-based, the longer publication cycle allows for editorial review and more detail on any given issue.

-The NPQ has been around for more than 15 years and comes from an independent nonprofit news organization.
+The NPQ has been around for close to two decades and comes from an independent nonprofit news organization.
 It covers a broad range of questions, from current events to public policy.
-NPQ should be on any nonprofit manager’s to-read pile.
+NPQ should be on any nonprofit manager's to-read pile.

 The NPQ doesn't mind being disruptive, often airing opinions about the most pressing issues facing nonprofits.
 It is accessible and makes for excellent reading.

-Non-subscribers can see the day’s news on the NPQ website and subscribe to a daily digest of news; and the "Editor’s Notes," that is a weekly message from the Editor.
+Non-subscribers can see the day's news on the NPQ website and subscribe to a daily digest of news (subscribe from the home page).

 The NonProfit Times takes a "business" approach to the nonprofit world.
 You can subscribe to the print or digital versions or both.
 There is also a blog and tons of content right on the website.
 Free email newsletters include financial management, fundraising, and a news roundup.